That daily diet soda could be hurting your brain, a new study finds

 Research has long shown that artificially sweetened drinks are not health drinks.
 While they may help people avoid more dangerous sugary sodas, studies show they don't help people lose weight.

 The American Beverage Association, the lobbying group for the soda industry, said its products are safe.
-"The Alzheimer's Association points out that the greatest risk factors for Alzheimer's are increasing age, family history of Alzheimer's, and genetics — not sugar intake, from any source," it said in a statement.
+"The Alzheimer's Association points out that the greatest risk factors for Alzheimer's are increasing age, family history of Alzheimer's, and genetics — not sugar intake, from any source," it said in a statement emailed to NBC.

 Related: Soda Company Donations Influenced Health Research